How redraw works

 If your contracted repayment isn’t made, and you have a balance available in redraw, it will be directed to making your contracted repayment.
 For example, if your contracted repayment was $1,000, and you had $2,000 available in redraw, the redraw would reduce by $1,000 and the $1,000 would satisfy your contracted repayment.

-If I have paid all the amounts owning on my loan, what happens to my redraw facility?
+If I have paid all the amounts owing on my loan, what happens to my redraw facility?

 Your redraw facility is still available.
 However, the amount that you have available for redraw continues to decrease in line with your minimum monthly contracted repayments.